valhalla/demos/docs/blogs/2015-06-02-connectivity.md

 ## OSM Routing Connectivity Map

 In our work on open source routing, the Valhalla team at Mapzen have found an interesting byproduct of producing routing tiles - they provide a rough, first order approximation of connectivity.
-The notion is any tile navigable ways will be added to a Valhalla graph tile.

-Since the Valhalla tiles are uniform sized latitude, longitude squares the tiling structure creates a 2-D array which can be used to create an image where each color indicates regions (tiles) that are possibly connected by OSM ways.
+The notion a Valhalla graph tile exists where there are navigable ways and conversely no graph tile exists if there are no navigable ways within the tile region.
+Since the Valhalla tiles are uniform sized latitude, longitude squares the tiling structure creates a 2-D array which can be used to create an image where each "color" indicates regions (tiles) that are possibly connected by OSM ways.
+Also, any uncolored region (white in the image) is unreachable by routing methods.

 ![](images/connectivity2.png)